Can My Car Tow A Go-Pod?

 Example V5 showing braked towing capacity figure.

-However, not all V5's show this information so the Government's .gov website has this to say -
+However, not all V5's show this information, (including V5's of older vehicles), so the Government's .gov website has this to say -

 Another option is to consult the owner's manual.
 In the Technical Section of the vehicles manual, you'll find the towing allowances stated in kilos and there should be two figures quoted.